VED-PRAKA5H/movie_recommender/README.md

 # Movie Recommender System

 ## Project Overview
-The Movie Recommender System is an end-to-end machine learning project that provides personalized movie recommendations based on user preferences and historical data.
+The Movie Recommender System is a machine learning project that provides personalized movie recommendations based on user preferences and historical data.
 This project utilizes collaborative filtering and content-based filtering techniques to suggest movies that users are likely to enjoy.
 By implementing this system, I aimed to enhance user experience and engagement in movie selection.

 ## Key Features
 - **Data Collection**: Utilized the PMDB 500 Movie Dataset, which includes detailed information about movies, such as metadata and credits.